maxjamb/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 lower_than_floorf = n
 throw_egg(n +1)

-Run through the above and then run a basecase method to stop the function where the two arrays meet.
 This is recursive with a liner run time, O(n)